hackclub/hackclub/workshops/shared_clipboard/README.md

 ```go
 makeServer() // if there's no arguments we should start a new clipboard
 ```
 At this point the only remaining possibility is that the user has not given any arguments.
-This means that Try testing the code at any point in the workshop!
-Replace function calls with print statements to see if the option parsing works!
+This means that we should start up a new clipboard!
+The `makeServer()` function will make a server ("no way, *really??*") that will be the connecting point for more computers to join.

 ### Handle Errors
 Let's make a function to handle errors: